inikulin/parse5/docs/05_api_reference.md

 <a name="TreeAdapter.setDocumentType"></a>
 ### TreeAdapter.setDocumentType(document, name, publicId, systemId)
-Sets document type.
-If `document` already have document type node in it then `name`, `publicId` and `systemId` properties of the node will be updated with the provided values.
-Otherwise, creates new document type node with the given properties and inserts it into `document`.
+Sets the document type.
+If the `document` already contains a document type node, the `name`, `publicId` and `systemId` properties of this node will be updated with the provided values.
+Otherwise, creates a new document type node with the given properties and inserts it into the `document`.

 **Kind**: static method of <code>[TreeAdapter](#TreeAdapter)</code>
 **See**: [default implementation.](https://github.com/inikulin/parse5/blob/tree-adapter-docs-rev/lib/tree_adapters/default.js#L131)